 Asia, in particular, has demonstrated a spike in funding.
-As a result, this region has quickly become a center for biotech and pharmaceutical research.
-According to Pharma Intelligence, nearly one-quarter (23.6%) of the world’s pharmaceutical companies now live in Asia.
+As a result, this region has quickly become a center forbiotech and pharmaceutical research.
+According to Pharma Intelligence, nearly one-quarter (23.6%) of the world’s pharmaceutical companies are now in Asia.
 Additionally, Market Research Future has predicted that the preclinical CRO market in Asia will see significant growth in the near future.

 Biotech and pharmaceutical companies know that the stakes are high when picking a CRO partner.
-Therefore, sponsors need to thoroughly vet CRO candidates to ensure they will be able to provide support through preclinical testing and into Phase II and beyond.
-Biotech and pharmaceutical companies that want to feel confident in their CRO choice can do the following as they evaluate candidates:
+Therefore, sponsors need to thoroughly vet CRO candidates to ensure they will be able to provide support through preclinical testing and into Phase I and beyond.
+Biotech and pharmaceutical companies that want to feel confident in their CRO choice can do the following as they evaluate candidates.

 From a researcher’s perspective, part of preparing for an IND filing involves asking safety-driven questions and considering how a drug might be used in humans.
 A trained research team will be able to explain the processes they will use as they look to answer questions about a drug’s dosing in humans or how long and how frequently it can be safely used.

-With a high cost by designing and carrying out preclinical tests, it is important to fully trust the expertise of the team performing the scientific research before making a sizeable investment in drug research and development.
+With the high costs incurred in designing and carrying out preclinical tests, it is important to fully trust the expertise of the team performing the scientific research before making a sizeable investment in drug research and development.